woodstr/Research-Project-Data-Matrix-Code/README.md

 ### Minor Enhancement :heavy_check_mark:
 Alter decoding pipeline to only crop and decode to bounding box with highest likelihood.

-### Research :heavy_check_mark:
-Check papers on rectification and image binarization.
-(Look for high citations, and prioritize image binarization).

-There are some papers already doing both (Google "qr code binarization").

-Summarize them.

 ### Statistics of Distortion MAN dataset :heavy_check_mark:
 From the decoder outputs, make some statistics on the types of dmc's that succeed and fail.
 Steps:
  - Run decoder to get failure cases